fly4future/iroc_bridge/README.md

 ## Functionality

-* Once activated, the nodelet will listen mrs_uav_status message
+* Once activated, the nodelet will listen mrs_uav_status message and translate it to JSON format

 ## How to start